St. Augustine Emergency Notification to Students, Faculty and Staff

 • Call 911 to alert the fire department to come immediately.
 Tell the location clearly.

 • All students, faculty and staff must immediately evacuate to the parking lot at any St. Augustine building.
-Child care children must immediately be taken, per federal law, at least 100 yards from the building, which means at least one block.

 • Supervisors and faculty are expected to ensure that all persons in their responsibility have evacuated immediately and are accounted for whenever the fire alarm is sounded.